Paturi Paul Williams

 Paturi Paul Williams (2 July 1943 - 22 August 2016) was a 1966 batch Indian Administrative Service (IAS) officer of the Andhra Pradesh cadre, best known for his administration in Public sector undertakings in India, especially in Andhra Pradesh, significantly, as the 29th Chairperson cum Managing Director of State-owned Singareni Collieries Company.
 During the 1990s, he had been credited with turning a loss-making unit into one that achieved profits.

 Early life

-Williams was born in Northern Circars, a division of erstwhile Madras Presidency in 1943, in what is now present Andhra Pradesh.
-He pursued an undergraduate course in sciences with a B. Sc. majoring in Botany.
-Williams continued his studies to the postgraduate level specializing in Zoology at Andhra University, which awarded him with an M. Sc.
-Williams appeared for civil services examination and studied at National Academy of Administration, Mussorie and was inducted on 2 July 1966 into Indian Administrative Service and allotted Andhra Pradesh cadre.
+Williams was born in Pedaravuru, Northern Circars, a division of erstwhile Madras Presidency in 1943, in what is now present Andhra Pradesh.
+He pursued an undergraduate course in sciences with a B. Sc. majoring in Botany from Sir C.R.
+Reddy College, Eluru (West Godavari district).
+Williams continued his studies to the postgraduate level specializing in Zoology at Andhra University, Waltair (Visakhapatnam district), which awarded him with an M. Sc.
+After his studies, Williams interned at the AELC-Andhra Christian College, Guntur and at the CBM-McLaurin High School, Kakinada.
+He was also preparing for civil services, eventually succeeding in his second attempt.
+He got trained at National Academy of Administration, Mussorie and was inducted on 2 July 1966 into Indian Administrative Service and allotted Andhra Pradesh cadre.